 The TOEFL Preparation course is for students preparing to take the TOEFL exam.
-This highly structured curriculum encourages an understanding of various unpredictable and advanced contexts presented in a standardized test.
+This highly structured curriculum encourages an understanding of various unpredictable and advanced pre-college contexts presented in a standardized test.
 In this course, students learn useful strategies for taking the TOEFL test.
 These strategies include: effective note-taking, anticipating questions, and speaking, reading and writing in a timed setting.
-This curriculum is covered over two quarters.
-Prerequisite: IEP 5 or qualifying EPT score
+Prerequisite: Placement in the Advanced Level or higher or qualifying initial student placement test score.

-^{} SSU's hourly enrollment requirement of a minimum 18 hours per week of classroom instruction is in compliance with the Department of Homeland Security's requirement for international students studying with an F-1 Visa.

-^{ }One quarter consists of a total of 13 weeks
+- SSU's hourly enrollment requirement of a minimum 18 hours per week of classroom instruction is in compliance with the Department of Homeland Security's requirement for international students studying with an F-1 Visa. - One level consists of a total of two full 13 week quarters.